wapmorgan/PhpCodeAnalyzer/README.md

 # Installation
 ## Phar
-The recommended way to install phpcf is as phar-package.
+The recommended way to install _phpca_ is as phar-package.

 1. Just download a phar from [releases page](https://github.com/wapmorgan/PhpCodeAnalyzer/releases)
 2. Make it executable and put it in one of folders listed in your `$PATH`: